raulgc90/getdata-project/CodeBook.md

 A final dataset was made using the *ddply* function of the *plyr* package.
 The dataset was grouped by the Subject and Activity columns and all the chosen variables were aggregated by the mean.

-This final dataset is saved into a file called *tidy_dataset.rda*.
+This final dataset is saved into a file called *tidy_dataset.csv*.